91ahmed/DbtoExcel/README.md

 ## Extract Database Table to Excel Sheet
-This is a PHP library to simplify the process of extracting database tables into an Excel file.
+PHP script to simplify the process of converting database table to excel sheet.

 #### Requirements